-With effect from 1 March 2016, the following rules apply to contributions to and benefits from Pension, Provident and Retirement Annuity Funds.
+The following rules apply to contributions to and benefits from Pension, Provident and Retirement Annuity Funds.

 - All contributions paid by employers to Pension, Provident and Retirement Annuity Funds are taxable as a fringe benefit in the hands of the employee (including partners in a partnership) and fully tax deductible in the hands of the employer.